-"It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence"
+"It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence

 Presenting a radio show of any description to peers helps to build a student's confidence and leads to more fluent and proficient reading.
-By performing topic bulletins or discussing different religions and customs within a show also helps students to gain an understanding of different cultures and the world around them.
+By performing news bulletins it also helps students to gain an understanding of everyday language and the world around them.